 g Patients could have CMV syndrome and tissue invasive disease.

-The primary efficacy endpoint was confirmed CMV viraemia clearance (plasma CMV DNA concentration below the lower limit of quantification (< LLOQ; i.e., < 137 IU/mL) at Week 8 regardless of whether either study-assigned treatment was discontinued before the end of the stipulated 8 weeks of therapy.
+The primary efficacy endpoint was confirmed CMV viraemia clearance (plasma CMV DNA concentration below the lower limit of quantification (< LLOQ; i.e. < 137 IU/mL) at Week 8 regardless of whether either study-assigned treatment was discontinued before the end of the stipulated 8 weeks of therapy.
 The key secondary endpoint was CMV viraemia clearance and CMV infection symptom control at Week 8 with maintenance of this treatment effect through Study Week 16.
 CMV infection symptom control was defined as resolution or improvement of tissue-invasive disease or CMV syndrome for symptomatic patients at baseline, or no new symptoms for patients who were asymptomatic at baseline.

 For the primary endpoint, LIVTENCITY was superior to IAT (56% vs. 24%, respectively, p < 0.001).
-For the key secondary endpoint, 19% vs. 10% achieved both CMV viraemia clearance and CMV infection symptom control in the LIVTENCITY and IAT group, respectively (p=0.013) (See Table 4).
+For the key secondary endpoint, 19% vs. 10% achieved both CMV viraemia clearance and CMV infection symptom control in the LIVTENCITY and IAT group, respectively (p=0.013) (see Table 4).

 Table 4: Primary and key secondary efficacy endpoint analysis (randomised set) in Study 303